Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 for all sufficiently large $n\ge2$, while simultaneously for almost every irrational $\xi_0\in(0,1)$ there exist rationals $m/n$ with arbitrarily large values of $n\ge2$ such that

-see for instance \cite[Thm.~32]{Khi64book}.
-A rather special class of irrationals $\xi_0\in(0,1)$ are those which have \emph{constant type}.
-These are commonly defined to be those irrationals which have uniformly bounded coefficients in their partial fractions expansions.
+see for instance~\cite[Thm.~32]{Khi64book}.
+A rather special class of irrationals $\xi_0\in(0,1)$ is the set of irrationals that have \emph{constant type}.
+These are commonly defined to be those irrational numbers which have uniformly bounded coefficients in their partial fractions expansions.
 Irrationals of constant type include all irrational \emph{quadratic numbers}, that is to say irrational solutions of quadratic equations with integer coefficients.
-It is shown in \citel{Lan95book}{Ch.~II, Thm.~6} that an irrational number $\xi_0\in(0,1)$ has constant type if and only if there is a constant $c_{\xi_0}>0$ such that
+As shown in~\citel{Lan95book}{Ch.~II, Thm.~6}, an irrational number $\xi_0\in(0,1)$ has constant type if and only if there is a constant $c_{\xi_0}>0$ such that

-It follows from the Dirichlet approximation theorem \citel{Lan95book}{Ch.~II,Thm.~1} that for any irrational number $\xi_0\in(0,1)$ there exist rationals $m/n$ with arbitrarily large values of $n\in\N$ such that
+It follows from the Dirichlet approximation theorem~\citel{Lan95book}{Ch.~II,Thm.~1} that for any irrational number $\xi_0\in(0,1)$ there exist rationals $m/n$ with arbitrarily large values of $n\in\N$ such that

-The following result yields (essentially) sharp rates of decay for the energy of our damped system for different irrational numbers $\xi_0\in(0,1)$.
+The following result yields (essentially) sharp rates of decay for the energy of our damped system for irrational numbers $\xi_0\in(0,1)$ of different nature.